Vote Your Values, Fight for Your Rights

 But we can still fight for our rights – starting in our own communities – at the ballot box.

 But our vote is powerful.
 Some politicians would not be working so hard to stop us from voting if it wasn’t.
-In recent years, the ACLU has tracked more than 400 anti-voter bills that have been introduced in 48 states.
+In recent years, the ACLU has tracked hundreds of anti-voter bills that have been introduced nationwide.
 These bills build unnecessary barriers for people to register to vote, vote by mail or vote in person and disproportionately impact people of color, students, the elderly and people with disabilities.

 Voting is no doubt worth the effort.